m0ru/bak/04_solution.md

 * jspm also integrates packaging and crosscompiling and can do npm, bower and github as source
 * yarn beats npm for speed and predictability but can only do npm as source (afair)

-why bundle at all: no endless include lists in index.jsp anymore module syntax - amd/requirejs/commonjs vs es6: es6 is the standardized way bundling - Browserify vs Webpack vs jspm:
+why bundle at all: no endless include lists in index.html anymore module syntax - amd/requirejs/commonjs vs es6: es6 is the standardized way bundling - Browserify vs Webpack vs jspm: